Yak

 It wasn’t until enough time had passed for me to truly understand that this was all predetermined.

 The control I have over my work is minimal, my hands are merely a conduit to express my soul.
-The more control I relinquished from my work, the more it took shape, the more it became an extension of my soul.
+The more control I relinquished from my work, the more it took shape.

-Every creation contains a piece of me, I'm still at a loss for what it is that I'm trying to say through my work, but I'm sure with enough time, everything will reveal itself.
+Every creation contains a piece of me, I'am still at a loss for what I’am trying to say, but I'm sure with enough time, everything will reveal itself.
 For our lifetimes are short, and we rush to understand what we don't yet know.

 It was never my intention to create what I do, but my purpose.
 Being an artist isn’t something I chose.
 It was something I was designed for.